-Becoming a freelance writer full-time means reading a lot of writing tips.
+Becoming a freelance writer online involves reading a lot of writing tips.
 When I first started out, I read everything, from blogs to books to the tiniest of tidbits on Twitter.
+(Yas, alliteration.)

 Not that I’ve stopped learning.
 I never will.
 It’s just ever-so-slightly less intense now.

-Bearing in mind how useful I found these writing tips, I thought it about time I gave something back by imparting my own original writing tips that weren’t garnered from any other source than my own experience.
+Bearing in mind how useful I found these writing tips, I thought it about time I gave something back by imparting my own original writing tips that I just, like, totally… made up.

 1. Don’t use spellcheck